Of The Body and Soul

 When stillness is achieved in the psychological nature so feeling and desire unite into one another, then the next level will be awakened.
 These transitions of consciousness correspondingly happen in the physical body as the elemental units of matter are quickened, refined, and changed as conscious awareness awakens on each new level.
 As explained above, when radiant-matter of the astral body is super-refined it will transition to become essential-matter.
 When essential-matter progresses to the next level, it will become neutral units and when these units transition, they become the conscious intelligence of the Triune Self.

 It is because of the presence of God’s Consciousness that each unit of nature, each neutral unit, and each Triune Self is conscious in and as the different degrees of matter in which it is.
 Thus, the link connecting nature-matter to intelligent-light is kept unbroken.
 This continuity of consciousness is what makes resurrection possible; it was truly a miraculous event that Jesus Christ resurrected and ascended in a single lifetime.
 As we continue to raise our consciousness through meditation and become attuned to the Holy Trinity, we are gradually resurrecting our Beingness and “returning to Paradise.”
-This is the Way of Life Jesus Christ revealed to us and it is our responsibility to follow Him into the Kingdom of Heaven.
+(See: Stage 4 Meditation) This is the Way of Life Jesus Christ revealed to us and it is our responsibility to follow Him into the Kingdom of Heaven.

 As I relax into the golden glow of the most peaceful inner fire,